sweety8064/BasicIGClone/Instagram Clone/Resources/ReadMe.md

 #  todolist

-- continue fetch post (using limit to SQL)
 - show large image when tapped on image
 - share photo banner should not be scroll
 - profile view should able to handle like properly